UrbsLab/STREAMLINE/docs/source/cluster.md

 A detailed guide can be found [here](https://www.hostinger.com/tutorials/how-to-install-and-use-nano-text-editor)

-A gist of the application is that you can edit the `upenn.cfg` config file by the following steps
+A gist of the application is that you can edit the `cedars.cfg` config file by the following steps
 1. Go to the root streamline folder.
-2. Type `nano upenn.cfg` in the terminal to open the file in tmux.
+2. Type `nano cedars.cfg` in the terminal to open the file in tmux.
 3. Make the necessary in the changes in the config file.
 4. Press `Ctrl + X` to close the file and `Y` to save the changes.